pmazumda/pmazumda.github.io/_posts/2022-11-30-Deploy-Rancher-Cluster-Using-Terraform.md

 ### Choose your SSL Configuration

-The Rancher management server is designed to be secure by default and requires SSL/TLS configuration.
+The Rancher management server is designed to be secure by default and requires **SSL/TLS** configuration.
-We used  the option to use our own certificates.This option allows you to bring your own public- or private-CA signed certificate.
+We used the option to use our own certificates.This option allows you to bring your own public or private-CA signed certificate.
 Rancher will use that certificate to secure websocket and HTTPS traffic.
 In this case, you must upload this certificate (and associated key) as PEM-encoded files with the name tls.crt and tls.key.

 If you are using a private CA, you must also upload that certificate.
 This is due to the fact that this private CA may not be trusted by your nodes.
 Rancher will take that CA certificate, and generate a checksum from it, which the various Rancher components will use to validate their connection to Rancher.

 Please note to combine the server certificate followed by any intermediate certificate(s) needed into a file named tls.crt.
 Copy your certificate key into a file named tls.key.